hcastrio/Flashcard-Android-App/README.md

 <img src="https://github.com/hcastrio/Flashcard-Android-App/blob/master/walkthrough2.gif?raw=true" width=200><br>

-## Required
-- [+] User can click on a ‘+’ button that takes the user to new ‘Add Card Screen’
+- User can click on a ‘+’ button that takes the user to new ‘Add Card Screen’
-- [+] The 'Add Card Screen' has a cancel button to take the user back to the main screen
+- The 'Add Card Screen' has a cancel button to take the user back to the main screen
-- [+] User can enter and submit a Question and Answer through the 'Add Card Screen'
+- User can enter and submit a Question and Answer through the 'Add Card Screen'
-- [+] User will see the card they just created on the main screen when they press the 'Save Button'
+- User will see the card they just created on the main screen when they press the 'Save Button'
-- [+] Push your progress to GitHub!
+- Push your progress to GitHub!

 ## Lab 1